How much sleep do you actually get at night? Making sure you’re getting the right amount of sleep can greatly affect your life and even save it!

 According to the National Highway Traffic Safety Administration, more than 94 percent of accidents involve human error.
 As such, the vast majority of collisions are preventable.
 Staying off the road when you are drowsy can substantially reduce your risk of crashing.

 If you were injured in a wreck that a drowsy driver caused, contact the Rudolph & Hammond Law Firm.
-A Phoenix accident attorney will help you fight for the maximum compensation for medical bills, lost income and other damages.
+A Scottsdale accident attorney will help you fight for the maximum compensation for medical bills, lost income and other damages.
 Call 480-951-9700 to schedule a consultation.